Baremetal Flow Example¶

-Assumption: AMD built carrier cards with corresponding SOM Starter Kit board file
+Assumption: AMD built carrier cards with a corresponding SOM Starter Kit board file

 Output: